always-oles/Procrastilater/README.md

 ## Slogan
 Stop procrastinating and overcome yourself.
-Get over your postponed bookmarks with tasks/knowledge/fun!
+Get over your postponed tasks/knowledge/fun in bookmarks!

 ## Idea
 I am a procrastinator.
 I postpone some of my tasks/goals to the future.